Jacksonville Jaguars: That’s why there is already a crisis in Duval

 However, this should not necessarily worsen the general mood among his players and especially his coaching staff.
 Because as was heard, the same has been in a critical condition for weeks anyway.
 Jason LaCanfora from CBS Sports for example, reported major discrepancies in Duval before the start of the season.

-It’s not just about players being annoyed because Meyer brought his excessive micromanagement to the NFL and thinks it’s necessary to make players aware of it in training, but please have something to drink.
-In addition, he should take out any frustration about the overall situation on his employees in the coaching team and that already over the summer up to the training camp and the preseason.
+It’s not just regarding players being annoyed because Meyer brought his excessive micromanagement to the NFL and thinks it’s necessary to make players aware of it in training, but please have something to drink.
+In addition, he should take out any frustration regarding the overall situation on his employees in the coaching team and that already over the summer up to the training camp and the preseason.

 “Everyone already has to look over their shoulder,” a source is quoted as saying.
 “He freaks out way too easily and doesn’t know how to deal with losing, even in the preseason.
 He freaks out and wants to take over training sessions himself.
 It’s not good.”